IMPORT TARIFFS - LATEST NEWS & UPDATES

 ISF-10

-An ISF-10 is documentation required for a non-temporary import into the U.S. by sea.
-Because the goods covered by an ISF-10 are being permanently imported into the U.S., not passing through temporarily, a lot more information is required by CBP.
+An ISF-10 is documentation required for a non-temporary import into the US by sea.
+Because the goods covered by an ISF-10 are being permanently imported into the US, not passing through temporarily, a lot more information is required by CBP.

 The data elements required for an ISF-10 include: